Faculty & Staff Commute Options

 To be eligible for the program, carpoolers must be full time, benefits eligible employees.
 Carpoolers must participate in the carpool a minimum of 3 months before receiving financial incentive and are not eligible for an annual parking permit.
 Instead, carpoolers will share a single carpool permit.

 Carpool participants are eligible for the Guaranteed Ride Home program when an emergency arises during working hours.
 Please contact Transportation & Parking Services at 609-258-3157 to arrange an emergency ride home.

 Vanpool Program and Eligibility

 Do you have at least four other colleagues that wish to share a commute?
-If so, the University will provide your group with a FREE Enterprise van as well as a $50 deposit each quarter in your paycheck.
+If so, the University will provide your group with a FREE Enterprise van as well as a $100 deposit each semester in your paycheck.
 If you are ready to join or create a vanpool, contact TPS.